 “It is with pleasure that we acquaint your excellency that the flag of the United States of America consists of thirteen stripes, alternately red, white, and blue; a small square in the upper angle, next the flagstaff, is a blue field, with thirteen white stars, denoting a new constellation.”The Revolutionary Diplomatic Correspondence of the United States

-And thus, the distinctive look of the Serapis Flag is due to this slightly garbled recounting of the Flag Resolution of 1777.
+And thus, this slightly garbled recounting of the Flag Resolution of 1777 is responsible for the distinctive look of the Serapis Flag.
 Because of this, the flag is also known as the Franklin Flag.
-The flag remains popular today and is frequently used in historical displays because of its uniqueness coupled with its recognizably American character.
+It remains popular today and is frequently used in historical displays because of its uniqueness and its recognizably American character.

 - Battle of Flamborough Head accessed 23 September 2019